grafana/beyla/docs/sources/configure/options.md

   1. The name of the Deployment that runs the instrumented process, if any.
   2. The name of the ReplicaSet/DaemonSet/StatefulSet that runs the instrumented process, if any.
   3. The name of the Pod that runs the instrumented process.
-- If kubernetes is not enabled:
+- If Kubernetes is not enabled:
   1. The name of the process executable file.

 If multiple processes match the service selection criteria described below,